chronoDave/tic-bundle/README.md

 Simply write your js code in the `src` folder and run `yarn start`, it'll automatically bundle your code for you.
 To make sure it's bundled in the right order, the first two lines are dedicated to "metadata".
 Simply add a digit to indicate what order the file should be loaded.

+Babel is included as well, meaning modern JS syntax is supported.

 <b>Example:</b>

 `src/main.js`